-Figure 9 Results of different algorithm: (a) MAPEs for different algorithms; (b) Training time of different algorithm.
+Figure 9 Results of different algorithms: (a) MAPEs for different algorithms; (b) Training time of different algorithms.

 Some key results can be observed from Figure 9 (a) and Table 8-10.
 Firstly, the prediction performance decreases as the forecasting time increases.
 For example, the MAPE of the ANN algorithm increases from 8.768% to 10.442% when the prediction time interval increases from 10 minutes to 20 minutes under the same network structure.
 A similar phenomenon also can be observed in the other models.
 Secondly, although the accuracy of all algorithms will decrease with longer forecasting times, the rate of error growth differs markedly between the models.
 When the forecast interval is extended from 5 minutes to 20 minutes in NO.95, the MAPE of ANN+STFSA and CNN+STFSA are increased by 1.189% and 0.804%.
 Meanwhile, the MAPEs of ANN and CNN are increased 1.762% and 0.904%, respectively.
 It can be seen that whether to use STFSA or not will have an impact on the growth rate of model errors.
 Third, using STFSA for multi-step prediction problems can achieve more accuracy gains.
 The average STFSA gain for the 8 observation points was from 5 minutes of ANN 0.364%, CNN 0.418% to 20 minutes of ANN 1.355% and CNN 1.179%, which shows the TFSA achieves a higher accuracy gain with the prediction time increases.